microsoft/ignite-learning-paths-training-aiml/aiml40/README.md

 ### Demo 1: Text Analytics Cognitive Service

+> 💡 You must have completed the [environment setup](https://github.com/microsoft/ignite-learning-paths-training-aiml/tree/master/aiml40#starting-fast) before attempting to do the demo.

 In this demo, we show how Text Analytics can do sentiment analysis of a phrase in a web interface.

 1. Open [Text Analytics Page](https://azure.microsoft.com/services/cognitive-services/text-analytics/?WT.mc_id=msignitethetour2019-github-aiml40)